MySQL® settings

 Innodb flush log at trx commit

 COMMIToperations:1(default): Full ACID compliance.
 Logs are written and flushed to disk at each transaction commit.2: Logs are written after each transaction is committed but flushed to disk once per second.
-Transactions for which logs have not been flushed can be lost in a crash.
+If the system crashes, transactions whose logs were not flushed to disk may be lost.

 . -